Disentangling the Delayed Choice Quantum Eraser

 Figure 2 from our original 2005 paper depicts the delayed-choice interferometer used to sort the symmetric (a) and antisymmetric (b) radiation states of the entangled photon source (BBO) in the famous experiment by Kim et al.

-The original experiment by Kim et al. did something similar (see figure above) by inducing interference among a collection of photons at one place/time and noticing (measuring) that a collection of their entangled twins, which typically displayed no interference among themselves, nevertheless revealed interference despite being detected earlier at another location.
-The present is not somehow affecting the past here, as some have proclaimed, it’s only revealing to you a trait or property that was there all along but that you just didn’t (or couldn’t) see before.
+The original experiment by Kim et al. demonstrated a similar effect (see figure above).
+By inducing interference among photons at one location and time, the experimenters demonstrated that their entangled photon twins, which had been detected earlier at another location, suddenly showed interference, too, even though they ordinarily displayed no such interference by themselves.
+In fact, the interference of a set of photons could be seen or “erased,” depending on how their entangled twins were detected at a later time.
+The present is not mysteriously affecting the past here, as some have proclaimed, it’s only revealing to you a common trait among twins that was shared all along but that you just didn’t (or couldn’t) see before.

 Here is a PDF of my 2025 rewrite: